CMV antibody tests

 Britt WJ.
 Cytomegalovirus.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 137.

-Mazur LJ, Costello M. Viral infections.
+Hogan CA, Broadhurst MJ, Wang H, Pinsky BA.
+Viral infections.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-23rd ed.
-St Louis, MO: Elsevier; 2017:chap 56.BACK TO TOP
+24th ed.
+Philadelphia, PA: Elsevier; 2022:chap 64.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.